jreijn/cocoon3-demo/README.md

-This is a small demo project for using Apache Cocoon 3 as a standalone application.
+A small demo project for using Apache Cocoon 3 as a standalone application.
+This demo project makes use of the Cocoon 3 pipeline api.
+It fetches and transforms the output of an RSS feed and adds some additional information by using an XSLT.

 More information about this demo project can be found at: